 Part 4: Gain Staff Advantage for your School

-With the exploding demand for CS education, it isn’t only the number of students that has grown, but the competition for qualified teaching staff must be considered as well.
-At CSULB, we have the added challenge of several competing schools in the same area; as a result we must very carefully consider how to grow our classes when local teachers have many choices of where to work.
+With the exploding demand for CS education, it isn’t only the number of students that have grown, but the competition for qualified teaching staff must be considered as well.
+At CSULB, we have the added challenge of several competing schools in the same area; as a result, we must very carefully consider how to grow our classes when local teachers have many choices of where to work.
 In order to keep up with the student demand, it is important to consider all the incentives that keep current instructors happy and attract new teaching staff as needed.

 First Address the Low-Hanging Fruit

 Most teachers would prefer not to repeat the same lecture three times in a given day, so we have found ways to make use of larger classrooms instead of repeating classes.
 While this solution offers the added advantage of making efficient use of physical resources, it also brings its own set of challenges.

 In spite of our best efforts, we at CSULB are reaching a point where we are running out of options as to who we can bring in to teach.
 Technology is simply mandatory for us to manage the increased demand.